nathan-nunez-5/livecodingfrontend/README.md

 - [ ] clean up how code is saved onto tmp folder

 Pilot TODOS:
-- [x] edit survey description of live programming
-- [ ] change the survey to make it have equals sign instead o arrow
+- [ ] change the survey to make it have equals sign instead of arrow
-- [x] fix cursor reset
 - [ ] make it clear that you have to go back to the survey when its done
 - [ ] format examples into a table. or just format them period
-- [x] link 3 is broken *
-- [x] popup window when synthesis fails *
-- [ ] be specific in last question, question 4 *
 - [ ] stop revaluation when new example is introduced -> shortcut to synthesis instead
-- [ ] write a short description in the qualtrics *
+- [ ] add equal sign input reeval
 - [ ] add a link to the bottom of problems to close window
 - [ ] add flavor text to problem descritions
+- [ ] add button to approach did you find a solution

 we saw that he used a combination of both in the last question

-Long term TODOS:
-- [ ] lorem
+user didn't know how to start using the pbe window, didn't know where to start make it clear how to start describe in the description that the pbe window can't solve everything when function reeeval doesn't work don't send an alert

+figure out if problem 2 actually works

+add some flavor text into response after problem tell them to describe what techinques thye used. what Windows did they use? last problem chose to do it in code

+build into tutorial pbe cant do things let them see it once